 This refined peanut oil has a slightly nutty flavor that expertly complements the popcorn without being totally overpowering.
 Of course, this oil isn't limited to popcorn; you can use it for just about anything, from stir-fries to marinades to baked goods.

 The NatureMills Peanut Oil (view at Amazon) is a great all-around choice.
 It's made with fresh, high-quality peanuts, something you can taste in the finished product.
 If you're looking for a cheaper option, consider Happy Belly Peanut Oil (view at Amazon).
-It's a solid oil that tastes great without using any additives or fillers.
+It's a solid oil that tastes great has no additives or fillers.

 Why Trust The Spruce Eats?